Care Guide

 Washing

-(Adjust based on the material)
+(Adjust according to the material)

 Hand Washing